jkindrix/jkindrix.dev/content/books/android-room-databases/_chapters/16_chapter_14_migration_and_versioning.md

+---
+title: "Chapter 14 Migration And Versioning"
+---

 ## Chapter 14: Migration and Versioning

 This chapter would focus on managing database schema changes and application versioning to ensure a smooth user experience across updates.
 Key topics would include: